gatsbyjs/gatsby/docs/tutorial/seo-and-social-sharing-cards-tutorial/index.md

 The image will need to be located at `content/blog/2019-01-04-hello-world-seo/images/featured.jpg`.

-Make sure to use appropriate sized images for social sharing.
+Make sure to use appropriately sized images for social sharing.
 Facebook and Twitter have restrictions beyond they will simply ignore your image.

 #### Querying with GraphQL